History of ITV: 1968–1974

+From August 1968 to August 1970, ITV had 50% or higher share of television viewing hours in every month except one.
+For the week of 27 September 1970 its most popular programme was Special Branch with 6.95 million viewing homes, followed by Coronation Street and ITV News at Ten at 6.90 million homes each.
+6.15 million homes viewed Dad's Army, one of only three BBC shows in the top 20.
+While BBC had a slightly higher share of ABC1 NRS social graded homes in the London ITV area, ITV more than doubled BBC's share of C2 homes, and also led in DE homes.

 Another franchise review was called by the ITA on 12 June 1967, for contracts running from the end of July 1968, that was to drastically change the structure of ITV itself.
 The review aimed to ensure that the ITV system was ready for the impending arrival of colour broadcasting, and also to again allow for the potential start of ITV2, should the Conservatives win any general election held after 1970.

+The 14 existing companies, and 16 new groups, made 36 total applications for the new contract period.
+ITV's official history of its first 25 years would later write that "many strangely named consortia were formed".
 The behaviour of some of the companies only reinforced the ITA's assumptions of 'arrogance' following the few changes in the last franchise round: Rediffusion London's department managers also popped up in similar roles for rival applications and TWW reapplied for their contract under both their own name and that of WWN/Teledu Cymru as a tax dodge.
 As a result, Lord Hill had made it clear in 1966 that "all bets were off" on the next franchise round and that the regions themselves might change.
 Therefore, in the period between the interviews of each applicant and the announcement of the changes, the newspapers speculated wildly about the likely changes: suggestions were made of Scottish Television exiting the system, Rediffusion London moving to replace Southern Television and various other wild ideas.

 In the end, the changes made to the ITV regions were as follows: